Frequently Asked Questions

 What is the Center for Excellence in Teaching and Learning (CETL)?

-The Center for Excellence in Teaching and Learning is a resource for both student and faculty in the College, providing a range of programs to enhance both instructional practices and approaches to study.
-Formerly known as Learning Assistance Services (LAS), CETL has now added services for instructors and graduate students in the College.
-All of the LAS programs for students have been incorporated within CETL.
+The Center for Excellence in Teaching and Learning is a resource for both students and faculty in Arts, Sciences & Engineering (AS&E), providing a range of programs to enhance both instructional practices and approaches to study.
+CETL has services for instructors and graduate students in AS&E.

-If you are a graduate teaching assistant in the College, you may be interested in CETL workshops designed to help you develop your teaching skills.
+If you are a graduate teaching assistant in AS&E, you may be interested in CETL workshops designed to help you develop your teaching skills.
 You are also welcome to make use of our individualized consultation services and the online teaching resources being developed for this site.

 How do I set up a consultation time at CETL?